 When reading through a dog trainer and behavior modification specialist’s credentials, be aware that all certifications are not the same.
 Some dog trainers are “certified” by the dog school that they took their educational program through with inherent conflicts of interest and lack of independent oversight, whereas others are certified through independent certifying bodies that are not affiliated with any particular school or program (much like the Bar exam for a lawyer or the Medical Board exam) such as the International Association of Animal Behavior Consultants (IAABC) or the Certification Council for Professional Dog Trainers (CCPDT).
-So a “certified trainer” could be someone who simply took a five day course on dog training or someone who has studied dog training and behavior extensively for many years and was independently tested on their knowledge and skills.
+So a “certified trainer” could be someone who simply took a five-day course on dog training or someone who has studied dog training and behavior extensively for many years and was independently tested on their knowledge and skills.

 First, find out which certifications your dog trainer has and from what organization certified them.
-If no independent certification organizations are listed on their web site that is huge red flag.
+If no independent certification organizations are listed on their website that is a huge red flag.
 If certification organizations are listed on the dog trainer’s website, make sure to call or email those organizations, and verify the dog trainer, the company and the level of their certification for yourself.
 Do not simply rely on the dog trainer’s website for your information, verify.
-You should only hire Certified Dog Behavior Consultants (CDBC), certified by the IAABC (the equivalent of a dog psychologist) and they should also be a member of the force free, positive reinforcement dog training organization the Pet Professional Guild (PPG).
-Typically, retail dog/pet stores, police and military style dog trainers and companies that start with “K9”, “balanced” or “traditional” are not based in science, are inhumane and are punishment based and you will do yourself and your best friend a great service by staying away from those organizations and dog “trainers.”
+You should only hire Certified Dog Behavior Consultants (CDBC), certified by the IAABC (the equivalent of a dog psychologist) and they should also be a member of the force-free, positive reinforcement dog training organization the Pet Professional Guild (PPG).
+Typically, retail dog/pet stores, police and military style dog trainers and companies that start with “K9”, “balanced” or “traditional” are not based on science, are inhumane and are punishment based and you will do yourself and your best friend a great service by staying away from those organizations and dog “trainers.”

 UPDATE: Please note, that in 2013 the APDT changed their membership status obliterating any meaning or levels of membership tied to trainers qualifications or certification level.
 APDT membership is now based on nothing more than how much an individual pays, thereby making it a useless metric for the general public to find a skilled dog trainer.
 Therefore the “level’ of membership is meaningless to the individual or family looking for a competent dog trainer.
 Anybody in the world may join, simply by paying.
 Further muddying the waters, the APDT changed their name from Association Pet Dog Trainers to Association Professional Dog Trainers.
 Please read this article for a more detailed and intelligent understanding of the changes APDT made.

 Another thing to consider is that most dog training organizations have different levels of membership.
-For example, the Association of Pet Dog Trainers (APDT) has 3 different levels of membership, with different criterion for joining each (Associate, Full and Professional level memberships).
-To obtain an Associate or a Full membership you simply pay money and any citizen can join, however the situation is different for the Professional level membership.
+For example, the Association of Pet Dog Trainers (APDT) has three different levels of membership, with different criterion for joining each (Associate, Full and Professional level memberships).
+To obtain an Associate or a Full membership you simply pay money, and any citizen can join, however, the situation is different for the Professional level membership.
 The Professional level membership is the highest level of affiliation and cannot merely be bought whereas the lower levels can.
-At the Professional level one must be a professional member of another independent certification council, meet strict requirements and education levels, as well as be recommended by veterinarians, clients, professional peers and be affiliated with other independent certification council organizations such as the Certification Council for Professional Dog Trainers (CCPDT).
+At the Professional level, one must be a professional member of another independent certification council, meet strict requirements and education levels, as well as be recommended by veterinarians, clients, professional peers and be affiliated with other independent certification council organizations such as the Certification Council for Professional Dog Trainers (CCPDT).
 In addition, most of the organizations that are affiliated with the professional level designation of the APDT, stipulate an amount of experience necessary to become a professional level member of their organizations as well.
-To qualify for membership within these professional affiliations, one must/should be a documented, professional, head dog trainer for many years (typically 5 or more), have taught a certain number of hours as a head dog trainer/director (typically over 300), practice humane, force free, scientific, positive reinforcement, up-to-date dog training methods, complete many CEU’s every year and be selected to take a lengthy exam given once or twice a year.
+To qualify for membership within these professional affiliations, one must/should be a documented, professional, head dog trainer for many years (typically 5 or more), have taught a certain number of hours as a head dog trainer/director (typically over 300), practice humane, force-free, scientific, positive reinforcement, up-to-date dog training methods, complete many CEU’s every year and be selected to take a lengthy exam given once or twice a year.
 These are just some of the requirements to become a Professional affiliate in many of these organizations.